Autumn 2020 Storm inspection PoC for Järvi-Suomen Energia, Finland

 powerline storm inspection - team

 A picture from the last stretch of line on the first day.
-JSE team was curious and impressed by the capabilities of the smaller drone.
+The JSE team was curious and impressed by the capabilities of the smaller drone.

 powerline storm inspection on field